 Design for Health (MDes)

-OCAD University’s Master of Design (MDes) in Design for Health offers you a unique opportunity to become part of this vibrant area by enrolling in North America’s only program that responds to the complexity of health care through a comprehensive, knowledge-rich design approach.
+OCAD University’s Master of Design (MDes) in Design for Health offers you a unique opportunity to create designed solutions to health challenges.

 Nearly every aspect of health care needs design expertise.
 Here’s a sample: